Home

 The Prihar Sisters in Oregon

-Rose Frances Prihar, known as “Sherry,” and her older sister, Wilma, known as “Willie,” were special neighbors who welcomed us to Northeast Portland.
-Their trip to our neighborhood was fortuitous.
+Rose Frances Prihar, known as “Sherry,” and her older sister, Wilma, nicknamed “Willie,” were special neighbors who welcomed us to Northeast Portland.
+Their years of residence on our block were fortuitous for the everyone in the neighborhood.

 Another brother, George Prihar, Jr. was an engineer in Portland who raised his family on NE Thompson in the Irvington neighborhood.